infiniteopt/InfiniteOpt.jl/README.md

 `InfiniteOpt` is licensed under the [MIT "Expat" license](./LICENSE).

 ## Installation
-`InfiniteOpt.jl` is still in its early stages of development but can be installed by entering the following in the package manager.
+`InfiniteOpt.jl` is not yet a registered package, but it will be soon.
+In the meantime it can be installed by entering the following in the package manager.

 ```julia
 (v1.3) pkg> add https://github.com/pulsipher/InfiniteOpt.jl